Chirag-Jani/100-days-web3/README.md

     - UniswapV3PoolDeployer
     - IUniswapV3PoolState

   ### Uniswap Contract Flow:
   Everywhere Interfaces are used instead of Contracts (which is Understandable!!)
   1. V3Factory Deploys Pool using UniswapV3PoolDeployer
   2. UniswapV3PoolDeployer deploys new Pool by creating new Instance of the UniswapV3Pool and initiates parameters to later called inside the constructor of the Pool Smart Contract
   3. Pool is Created

+## Day 3
+- Live auditing process video
+  - how to optimize gas in for-loops (cache the comparision in one variable, instead of checking each time)
+  - Avoid Reentrancy using CEI pattern (most common)
+  - Wrap all the functions and get the high level overview of what they are doing instead of getting overwhelmed by the codebase
+  - break down smart contract in terms of features (not functions)
+### Uniswap Contract cont.
+  - Ticks are used for Range bound liquidity
+    - Ticks are sort of the upper and lower limits in between which the liquidity provider wants the trades to occur
+    - It helps to minimize the impermanent loss that was the issue in uniswap-v2

+- Trying to create a basic DEX by taking reference from Uniswap Smart Contract
+  - ticks and other complex features of Uniswap are not included yet